anuparna/VQACrowdSourcing/README.md

 ## Setup
 `Split_Questions_Answers.py`: A Python script used to generate `.input` files for AMT.
 This script currently uses VizWiz dataset.
-`\data\input\*.input`: The `.input` files used to feed AMT
+`\data\input\*.input`: The `.input` files used to feed AMT `\data\images`: The image files from all 3 datasets - Total of 144 images, 48 from each dataset